What is our trading focus?

 STOXX 50 Index (EU50.I) - European continues to range trade with 3,157 established as the support line and 3,400 as the resistance level.
 One could argue that amid weak banking earnings and outlook coupled with a much stronger EUR the continent’s equities are holding up well.
 Recent economic indicators suggest that Europe has almost recovered on spending with retail sales for July hitting a new record.

 Spot Gold (XAUUSD) and Spot Silver (XAGUSD) - another big day for the precious metals as spot gold trades at 2,050/oz and silver joined in the rally more forcefully with impressive new highs overnight stretching well above 27.50/oz this morning.
-The momentum is and the overbought readings are off the charts, suggesting that the time frame for an advance may be limited but the price action can ex
+The momentum is incredible and the overbought readings are off the charts, suggesting that the time frame for an advance may be limited but the price action can ex

 Brent Crude Oil (OILUKOCT20) and WTI Crude Oil (OILUSSEP20) - the major benchmarks for oil climbed to new post-March meltdown highs and through important resistance yesterday, though the pullback from strong intraday highs suggested the move lacked full conviction.
 The chief concern for oil traders in the near term is the concern that a renewed virus resurgence will continue to hamper demand while OPEC production increases that went into effect this Monday will keep an excess of supply into the market.
 A further price fall back into the range well below 45 for Brent and 42.50 for WTI would mark a bearish technical development.